Lead Generation In Senior Housing

 Comprehensive Referral Source Database: VisionLTC has developed a comprehensive, nationwide database that contains more than 1 million Tier 1, 2, and 3 referral sources.
 This database also includes key data about each referral source type (i.e. physician, elder law attorney) that will allow your organization to identify, segment, and prioritize the referral sources surrounding your communities.

-Referral Source Messaging Data: VisionLTC’s database includes a wide array of data that will assist your organization to tailor and customize messaging for each individual referral source.
+Referral Source Messaging Data: VisionLTC’s database includes a wide array of data to assist your organization in tailoring and customizing a marketing message for each individual referral source.
 Talk about how you’ll improve reimbursement for physicians, lower readmissions for hospitals, and enhance reimbursement for skilled nursing providers.

 Referral Source Exploration & Planning Tools: Analyze each referral source – where are they located, how big is their practice, etc. Create referral source routes based on geography or provider type.

 Referral Source Information Collection System: Capture key information about each referral source.
-Track visits, feedback, and other “local knowledge” about each referral source to improve subsequent interactions with each referral source.
+Track visits, feedback, and other “local knowledge” about each referral source to improve subsequent interactions.

 Referral Source Analytics: Analyze the intensity and progress of your referral source program.
 How many visits were completed with each provider type?
 What was the feedback in general?